Can join anytime

 MSc (CBT), MBACP, Advanced Traumatic Incident Reduction Trainer, ACBS peer-reviewed ACT trainer

 Henry set up Mindfulness Training Ltd in 2006.
-His research interests include the theoretical and practical integration of mindfulness with cognitive behavioural theories, Acceptance and Commitment Therapy processes and in case-formulated applications of mindfulness.
-After 4 years as a trauma specialist for Victim Support Lambeth, Henry has since conducted empirical research for Mind, running an RCT comparing cognitive behavioural approaches to PTSD, and and single-case series design ACT process research with Regent's University.
+His research interests include the theoretical and practical integration of mindfulness with cognitive behavioural theories, Acceptance and Commitment Therapy processes and Psychedelic-assisted therapy.
+After acting as a trauma specialist and supervising for Victim Support Lambeth, Henry went on to conduct empirical research for Mind, running an RCT comparing cognitive behavioural approaches to PTSD, and and single-case series design ACT process research with Regent's University.
 Now he focuses his process research on the development of ACT models for psychedelic integration.

 Chartered Psychologist, ACBS peer-reviewed ACT trainer, BSc.
 Psychol, Dip Couns, MSc.
 Couns Psychol, Dip Couns.Psychol